bloyal/CleaningDataProject-Script/README.md

 run_analysis()
 ```

-The script will then extract the raw data from the dataset folder and export the summarized results to a file named "summarizedData.csv".
+The script will then extract the raw data from the dataset folder and export the summarized results to a file named "summarizedData.txt".

 The script follows these steps to perform the analysis: